GYMNASTICS SEXUAL ABUSE

 Causes of Gymnastics Sexual Abuse

-Many factors contribute to the high incidence of gymnastics sexual abuse.
+Many factors contribute to the high incidence of sexual abuse in gymnastics.

 When a perpetrator is in a position of power over a victim, sexual abuse can be particularly complicated.
 A victim might be groomed, threatened, or coerced by coaches, assistants, or sports doctors.
 Grooming often involves buying the athlete gifts or giving them special treatment over other students to gain trust.
 Sometimes the person in power will convince the student that they are in love.
 A gymnast might fear removal from the team or other consequences if they report the abuse.